 Prosthetic Makeup - Involves having silicone or form latex glued to the face and/or body of the performer.
 Actors who work in prosthetic makeups, like the legendary Lon Chaney and current creature king Doug Jones (Hellboy, Pan's Labyrinth), are probably the best examples of people who can completely transform into a character in prosthetic makeup.

-Performance Capture - A new and rapidly growing way of performing characters, wearing nothing but a thin lycra suit, having little to no set and a helmet cam attached to record facial expressions.
-Two of the most notable in this field are Andy Serkis (Lord of the Rings, King Kong) and Terry Notary (Rise of the Planet of the Apes, The Hobbit), who is most known for his work as a Hollywood movement coach.
+Performance Capture - A rapidly growing way of performing characters, wearing nothing but a thin lycra suit, having little to no set and a helmet cam attached to record facial expressions.
+Two of the most notable in this field are Andy Serkis (Lord of the Rings, King Kong) and Terry Notary (Rise of the Planet of the Apes, The Hobbit).

 Skin Work - These suits are worn by performers who play characters on children's television, for example, 'Teletubbies' or 'Yo Gabba Gabba'.
 The suits are normally less elaborate than ones used in film, but it's no less demanding on the actor inside.

 To learn much more about the history and the performers, I highly recommend the following videos.